flexera-public/sca-codeinsight-reports-third-party-notices/README.md

 # sca-codeinsight-reports-third-party-notices

 The `sca-codeinsight-reports-third-party-notices` repository is a report for Revenera's Code Insight product.
 This report allows a user to generate a Third Party Notices report to satisfy the attribution requirement of open source licenses.
 This report will automatically include licenses with attribution data where available.
-The Notice Text field within the inventory item will also be updated with the attributed license text when possible based on report options.
-When multiple license are found all variants will be included and manual inspection and modification may be required.

 This report will take into account any child projects (recursively).